AlanGarciaAtos/learning-plan-angular/12_angular/notes.md

 3- _Life cycle of a component (this is my homework xd)_ 4- Experimental support for decorators is a feature that is subject to change in a future relasease (when manually creating a component)
 5- ng-content is a hook???
 Why maximilian called a hook, a typo?
+6- Service workers and he said better approach the renderer than accessing the DOM

 9- bleedout term in angular????

 ### Coso de CLI que es